SilvaSobol/Teaching_and_Learning_for_All/Teaching_Learning_for_all/README.md

 # Welcome to TutorNow application

-It is an application particularly designed for users to tutor exchange classes on various subjects Users can create private accounts and register for classes.
+It is an application particularly designed for users to tutor/exchange classes on various subjects Users can create private accounts and register for classes.

 Application consists of 6 pages:
 + HOME